yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 Strike a balance between breadth and depth.
 As undergrads, you can have a lot of room to explore and also relatively low stakes environment to fail.
 Take this chance to try out a lot of things, then choose what you really like and are good at.
 You can specialize after you have tried out enough things and know what you want and are good at.
 I've tried out back end, mobile, game development and prefer front end development the most.

 By now you should know that not every investment reaps the same level of rewards.
 CCAs which aren't related to CS can be fun, widen your social circle and improve your soft skills.
 If that's important to you, by all means go ahead.
 But if you suck at programming, and spend all your spare time on random CCAs which doesn't help you in your craft, then you'll probably end up as a mediocre programmer.
 Back in school, I never really had an official CCA - I chose to do tutoring, work on open source stuff like NUSMods, and working as a boarding councillor at NUS High (sort of like RA but for NUS High Students), which gave me free accommodation near school).
 I liked the balance and diversity of the activities I had.

+My CAP isn't that high - got first class but not near 5.00.
+I reckon I could get A+ for every module if I really spent all my time studying, but studying isn't exactly my favorite activity to do.
+I got my As usually from modules which were project-heavy.
+I value and enjoy the hands on experience more than the mugging experience.

 I'm very lucky that Software Engineering exists so that there's something meaningful which I can spend my time on, I enjoy doing, and also pays the bills.